RESOURCES FOR

 A slideshow presentation to teach high school students about plastic pollution in the marine environment.

-Grade 10: “question and analyze how a paradigm shift in sustainability can change society’s views (114-1)”
+Science 10: Question and analyze how a paradigm shift in sustainability can change society’s views.

-Grade 11: Oceans: “explain the marine biome and describe the biodiversity of ocean life and determine interconnections that exist within the marine biome (MBIO-1)”
+Oceans 11: Oceans: Explain the marine biome and describe the biodiversity of ocean life and determine interconnections that exist within the marine biome.

-Grade 12: GCO Global History: “demonstrate an understanding of the interactions among people, places, and the environment”
+Global History 12: GCO – Demonstrate an understanding of the interactions among people, places, and the environment.

 Activity Length: <30 minutes